all-of-us/workbench/ops/ruby/devops-framework/README.md

 for example, and in general the latter language has much more documentation, a more active community, and many more programmers.
-Ultimately, it would've  been a big reset to change code bases and languages all at once, so I'll continue to write the first  version in Ruby until I get ~~an excuse~~ a requirement to port to Python.
+Ultimately, it would've  been a big reset to change code bases and languages all at once, so I'll continue to write the first  version in Ruby until I have a reason to port to Python or some  other language.
 One such requirement could come in the form of other teams we depend  on and wish to integrate tightly with using some other language.

 ### Task Classes Instead of Scripts
 I  decided to make the tasks full  Ruby classes instead of stand-alone scripts for a couple  of reasons.
 First, it ensures that we can minimize usage of global state (which can get away from you easily in Ruby).
-Second, we can now configure things  like log levels in one place.
+Second, we can now configure things like log levels and common options in one place.

 ### Independence of All Things All of Us
 There are no dependencies on any AoU application or build/release code, or anything in the utils repository.
 This allows us to avoid refactoring the legacy Ruby stack, and ensures that this framework can be reused externally.
 Some notably absent things:
-* `project.rb` System: This system depends on and is depended on by our  build & release framework, which means we would be in danger of holding up a release if we needed to make a quick change.
+* `project.rb` System: This system depends on and is depended on by our  build & release framework, which means we could theoretically interfere  with local development or deploy processes.
+In any case, such a dependency would render this new functionality very difficult to share with other projects.
 * `ServiceAccountContext`: This system was a  major source of inspiration  for the new `ServiceAccountManager`, but had some customizations and legacy assumptions that were not compatible with the goals of this project.